Uniswap/docs/docs/sdk/v3/guides/02-quoting.md

 This guide will cover how to get the current quotes for any token pair on Uniswap.
 It is based on the [Quoting code example](https://github.com/Uniswap/examples/tree/main/v3-sdk/quoting), found in the Uniswap code examples [repository](https://github.com/Uniswap/examples).
+To run this example, check out the guide's README and follow the setup instructions.

 In this example we will use `quoteExactInputSingle` to get a quote for the pair **USDC - WETH**.
 The inputs are the **token in**, the **token out** and the **amount in**.